thespeks/QFT/README.md

 ===================================================================
 For full licencing info see LICENCE

-Quest for Tamrin is a text based RPG.
+Quest for Termrin is a text based RPG.
 *(I'll put more here later...eventually)*

 --*Warning*--